bloomberg/chromium.bb/native_client_sdk/src/doc/devguide/devcycle/building.rst

 Each tool's name is preceded by the prefix "pnacl-".
 Some of the useful tools include:

-pnacl-ar
+pnacl-abicheck
+  Check that the **pexe** follows the PNaCl ABI rules. pnacl-ar
   Creates archives (e.g., static libraries) pnacl-clang